hertie-data-science-lab/dsl-teaching-course-setup/docs/faculty-and-instructors/09-grade-and-return-assignments.md

 ## 5. Distribute grades

 Copies each merged gradebook to `grades-<handle>/grades.yml` and emails the student a "your grades have been updated" link (no marks in the email).

+> *NB: the automated email functionality is configured centrally by the DSL team; if/when it isn't live, the grades still reach each student's repo, but no email notification will be dispatched.

 **`dry_run` defaults to `true`** - it pushes nothing and sends nothing until you untick it.
 `silent` pushes the grades without emailing.